Tr0im0n/Bioinformatics_Skills/README.md

 ##### Scenario 1
 *The system exhibits stable oscillations with a periodicity of approximately 70 months.*

-This model presents a period oscillation of about 40-50 months, so it is not stable.
+This model presents a stable oscillation period of about 40-50 months.
 As the population of hares increases, the lynxes have more food to survive and reproduce.
 When reaching the highest saturation point, the lynxes put more pressure on hare reproduction, leading to their decrease.
 Their decrease results in a following increase in plant mass growth.

 ##### Scenario 2
 *The lynx population goes extinct (population very close to zero) after a year, plants and hares stabilize within 120 months.*

-Based on the resulting plot, we can see that the population of lynxes becomes extinc (reaches zero) around the 60 month mark.
-The hares and the plants begin to stabalise their population around the 120 month mark.
-This was done by figuring out how to make the lynxes go extinct, without simply killing all the hares (we had to make sure that some hares were still alive in order to stabalise the hare-plant relationship).
-After inspecting various variables and making educated judgements about which variables to change and when, the requested  scenerio was obtained.
+Based on the resulting plot, we can see that the population of lynxes becomes extinct (reaches zero) around the 60 month mark.
+The hares and the plants begin to stabilise their population around the 120 month mark.
+This was done by figuring out how to make the lynxes go extinct, without simply killing all the hares (we had to make sure that some hares were still alive in order to stabilise the hare-plant relationship).
+After inspecting various variables and making educated judgements about which variables to change and when, the requested  scenario was obtained.

 ##### Scenario 3
-*The system shows chaotic behavior and the lynx population peaks twice within the 200-months period.
-What makes this behavior chaotic and not oscillating or random?
-Hint: Chaotic behavior is deterministic, sensitive to initial conditions, bounded and irregular.*
+*The system shows chaotic behaviour and the lynx population peaks twice within the 200-months period.
+What makes this behaviour chaotic and not oscillating or random?
+Hint: Chaotic behaviour is deterministic, sensitive to initial conditions, bounded and irregular.*

 As you can see in the first graph, the lynx population peaks twice. \